Streamerbot/docs/streamerbot/3.api/2.triggers/twitch/ads/ad-run.md

   - TwitchBroadcaster
 ---

-## Details
-This event triggers at the start of an ad.
+This event triggers at the start of an ad break.

-See the [Ad Mid-Roll](/api/triggers/twitch/ads/ad-mid-roll) trigger if you are looking for an 5 seconds prior to the ad event.